agarrharr/awesome-cli-apps/README.md

 - [loadtest](https://github.com/alexfernandez/loadtest) - Runs a load test on the selected URL.
 Easy to extend minimally for your own ends.
 - [wp-cli](https://github.com/wp-cli/wp-cli) - Manage WordPress installations, update plugins, set up multisite installs and much more, without using a web browser.
 - [diff2html-cli](https://github.com/rtfpessoa/diff2html-cli) - Command-line tool to parse git diffs as JSON and generate pretty HTML.
+- [npm-home](https://github.com/sindresorhus/npm-home) - Open the npm page of the package in the current directory.

 ## Mobile Development